Apurwa599/E-Commerce-Customer-Behavior-Analysis/README.md

 - Discovered top-performing product categories
 - Analyzed profit margins to detect loss-making areas
 - Observed seasonal trends in sales and demand

+### Future Enhancements
+- Implement machine learning models for sales forecasting
+- Develop real-time analytics dashboards
+- Improve customer segmentation using advanced techniques
+- Integrate external datasets for deeper insights

+### Contribution
+You can enhance this project by adding new queries, improving performance, or building advanced analytics models.